ablestack/reactive-domain-objects/TECHNICAL.md

 #### SourceNodeInstancePath

-This is a dot-delimited string that represents the path _from_ the root of the source graph _to_ the targeted node.
+This is a slash-delimited string that represents the path _from_ the root of the source graph _to_ the targeted node.
 See [Source Node Paths Section](#Source-Node-Paths) for further details.

 For example, to target the grandchildren node of the following sourceJSON: